 3. Chance of survival depends on where you’re born.

 Preterm birth is a global health challenge.
-But more than 60% of these births occur in countries in Africa and South Asia, including Zimbabwe, Mozambique and Indonesia.
-Malawi has the worst rate of preterm births in the world — roughly 18 out of every 100 babies are born preterm.
+But more than 60% of these births occur in countries in Africa and South Asia, including Zimbabwe, Mozambique, and Indonesia.

 4. The solutions are known, and cost-effective.